 How to help those affected by the California wildfires

-Major fires across Los Angeles this week have killed at least five people, forced 180,000 to flee their homes, and destroyed thousands of structures.
+Major fires across Los Angeles this week have killed at least 10 people, forced 180,000 to flee their homes, and destroyed more than 10,000 structures.
 Here are some of the organizations accepting support for those impacted:

 Children